Posted On May 5, 2023

 Each carrier offers different small package shipping services and has different strengths and weaknesses.
 For example, FedEx and UPS are known for expedited shipping, USPS for its ability to deliver to rural and residential areas, and DHL for shipping internationally.

 Having a clear understanding of your small parcel shipping needs is crucial for creating an effective plan that meets your business’s current and future needs.
 However, with so many options available, choosing the suitable small parcel carrier, service and packaging can feel daunting when wearing multiple hats.
 It’s important to remember that every aspect of your shipping plan can impact the cost.
 By carefully evaluating options, you can ensure your business gets the best value for its shipping expenses and can ultimately improve your bottom line.

 Get supply chain news in 2 Minutes Flat.
-Sign up to get parcel-sized industry updates sent to your inbox once a week.
+Sign up to get parcel-sized industry updates sent to your inbox biweekly.